For the food

 With certain foods, we know we have to find it in the places that have the highest quality ingredients and from people who know how to do it properly.

-We source our halloumi from its spiritual home in Cyprus, where it’s made from a combination of goat, sheep and cow’s milk.
+We source our halloumi from its spiritual home in Cyprus, where it’s made from a combination of goat, sheep and cow’s milk from animals fed exclusively on grass.

 Explore more